ddvk/rmapi/README.md

 ## [optional] Recursively download directories and files with annotations and delete files lokal that does not exist in the cloud

-Use `sync path_to_dir` to recursively download all the annotated files in that directory and delete lokal files that does not exist in the cloud.
+Use `mirror path_to_dir` to recursively download all the annotated files in that directory and delete lokal files that does not exist in the cloud.
 Note: This command is only available if the geta command is also available.

 E.g: download all the files

 ```
-sync .
+mirror .
 ```

+## Zotero sync

+Use `zotero path_to_dir` to recursively download all the papers from your zotero account.
+To be able to sign in with your user the ZOTERO_APIKEY and ZOTERO_USERID environment variable must be set.
+TO get the key and the userid see https://www.zotero.org/settings/keys

 ## Create a directoy